Steve Harkness

 Steven Harkness (born 27 August 1971) is an English former professional footballer who played as a defender from 1989 to 2002.

-Harkness notably played in the Premier League for Liverpool, where he spent a decade with The Reds before later going on to play in Portugal with Benfica.
+Harkness notably played in the Premier League for Liverpool, where he spent a decade before later going on to play in Portugal with Benfica.
 He also played in the Football League with Carlisle United, Huddersfield Town, Southend United, Blackburn Rovers, Sheffield Wednesday and Chester City.

-Playing career
+Career

 Carlisle United

 A defender or midfielder, most comfortable at left-back but able to play in a range of positions, he began his career with his hometown club, Carlisle United, signing professional forms on 31 March 1989.
 After just 13 games for the Cumbrians he impressed sufficiently to be signed by Liverpool.